muratk3n/thirdwave/en/README.md

 ---

 Morrison: "In Australia our ambition is to produce the cheapest green hydrogen in the world, at $2/kg.
-In US you have the Silicon Valley, here in Australia we are creating our own Hydrogen Valleys"
+Mr. President, in US you have the Silicon Valley, here in Australia we are creating our own Hydrogen Valleys"

 \#ClimateSummit